Beloth/Ostston-Work/Notes/Next Session.md

 Party is stripped of all posessions and taken to individual cells.

 That night Captain Jardon head down to the cells acompanied by the same aide, both carrying bundles of the party equipment.
+Dropping the bundles by the door the aide exits saying "I'll keep watch"

+Captain Jardon
 "There is something not right with the Marshal.
 He is unwilling to hear anything about this cult.
 Inaral here will take to through a secret passage way that will see you out of the keep.
-Make your way out of the city and head to Ostston.
-Deliver this message to Major Jennings.
-He hands you a note
+From there I need you to find evidence implicating him and take it to Major Tharin In Ostston.
+He's an old friend of mine and will be able to get you in to see the High Marshall.
+Here's an introductory letter.

+The Marshal has 2 properties in the city and his estate on the outskirts.
+His main residance is in the nobles quarter.
+Luckily his wife is currently visiting relatives in Adianna so it should be relatively empty.
+He also has a townhouse where he keeps his mistress, which is probably where he is now.

+His estate is just north of the city.
+There a small wood the you could use to sneak closer to the manor but be warned the estate is patrolled by city guard.

+The aide rushes in... "there's someone coming down the stairs."
+Jardon "Finish up here, I'll send them away"
+The aide continues to unlook the doors

-Passive perception 10+
+Perception check 10+

-Noise of an opening of the door.
-Jardon "Wait hear" He exits leaving the door slightly ajar.
+You hear Jardon talking to someone..
 "What are you doing here?
 Wait who are you?"

 Hear a struggle, a gasp of pain and a body hitting the ground.
 You see a Jardon on the ground with 2 people standing over him with knives out.
 As you enter they turn towards you....